Best KC Brunch Spots

 Has there ever been a tastier equation than breakfast + lunch = brunch?
 Silly question, right?
 Because brunch is like a gentle hug; it just makes you feel good.
 Maybe it’s the blueberry lemon pancakes with warm maple syrup cascading down the sides or eggs Benedict with hollandaise sauce so rich it makes you giddy.
 Then there’s the bacon, beignets and brioche French toast that woo your taste buds into a state of Epicurean delight — not to mention crepes, crab buffets and Croque Madams.
 Add in mimosas and bloody marys and you have, perhaps, the most perfect meal ever created.

-435 Magazine editors have curated the 17 best places to brunch away your weekend, along with the most spirited cocktails, dandified doughnuts and caffeine-infused locales to take your Saturday and Sunday to the next level.
+435 Magazine curated the 17 best places to brunch away your weekend, along with the most spirited cocktails, dandified doughnuts and caffeine-infused locales to take your Saturday and Sunday to the next level.

 Best Biscuits & Gravy: Happy Gillis